Delicious Edamame Guacamole Recipe

 Spare unwanted calories by swapping avocados with just one ingredient – edamame!
 This lighter version offers creamy flavors you love and is high in protein & fiber.

-● 2 cups of frozen edamame (say beans), shelled and thawed
+• 2 cups of frozen edamame (soybeans), shelled and thawed

 2. Serve with raw vegetables of your choice, including bell pepper strips, broccoli florets, and cucumber slices.

 Note: If desired, add 2 to 4 tablespoons avocado for a more authentic taste (but a lot less fat)!